 You can get Anodyne 2: Return to Dust on Steam, Itch, GOG, Humble, and Kartridge.

-You can also follow Sean and Marina on Twitter, and join the Analgesic Productions Discord.
+You can also follow Melos and Marina on Twitter, and join the Analgesic Productions Discord.

 • In case you’re never read about Shovel Knight’s selective faithfulness to the NES and SNES.
 Anodyne 2 really does take almost exactly the opposite approach, in some ways.